 3. Data Without Action is Useless

 Always act on the data that you have gathered.
 Make a strategic plan and execute it using the findings and marketing tactics that you have discovered while doing your research.

 It is easy to gather competitor information, which means you do not need to overcomplicate things for yourself.
 Make investments into tools that speed up the whole process and provide you with the important insights you need to make informed decisions in your business.
 Or leverage the services of a company like WSI, which has a competitor analysis service for businesses like yours and can create the competitor analysis report for you.

 If you do not have a clear objective of why you are doing the competitive analysis, then you will make the process much harder and filled with much more work than is needed.
 Define your goal and be sure about what you want to learn from your competitor before you do your research.

 Rather than researching the company’s approach at a single fixed point, focus on how the company has grown and progressed over time.
 Information on how your competitors have grown over time can be more meaningful than just knowing what their approach was in the early days of the business.

 If you look back at the Starbucks situation one more time, their recovery was completely based on improving the experience of their customers.
 They closed their stores to retrain their baristas.
 The new CEO invited customers to email him directly.
 They focused on creating a better website and having more of a presence on social media.
 And they made the tough decision to close over 600 locations, in essence admitting that opening them was a mistake.

-Said another way, catching up with your competition boils down to doing a better job running your business (or marketing team, one-man operation, etc).
-You had the business sense, determination and digital marketing know-how to build up a solid customer base, which means you have the skills to do it again.
+In other words, catching up with your competition boils down to doing a better job running your business (or marketing team, one-man operation, etc.) You had the business sense and determination to build up a solid customer base, which means you have the skills to do it again.
 And when you do, you'll never take your customers - or your success - for granted.